damianhakert/damianhakert.github.io/source/handbook/sales/index.html.md

 * GiLab uses a 3rd party service to identify potential leads to prospect into and drive demand for GitLab Enterprise Edition and GitLab Products.
 * For an account/lead you own, you may request Sales Operations to upload any new contacts from Discover.org.
 The request process is:
   * Within the lead/account use the chatter function to make the request and tag Francis Aquino (Dir.
 Sales Operations).
 Example, "Request for contacts to be added via Discover.org"
+  * If the account record is not for a specific business unit/division or has any address information, please be as specific as you can about the search criteria in your Chatter request.
+For example, if the account name just says "Disney", please specify if you want Sales Operations to search for contacts for a certain division or location for Disney.
   * Once the contacts have been uploaded, Sales Operations will respond via the same chatter message confirming the data upload has been done.
   * Turnaround time for each request will be 2 business days or less.
 Sales Operations strives to respond to each request within the same business day, if at all possible.
 * Before making a request for more contacts, please make sure you have a plan and time set aside to prospect to these new leads.
 A plan means: